All Quiet on the Western Front

 What is the double horror of Behm's death?

 he was shot in the eye so he was unconscious so they couldn't bring him back to camp.
 He later woke up and yelled but was shot again and killed.

 What is Muller's plan for Kemmerich's boots?
 Do you think this is cruel?

 Muller plans to keep Kemmerich's boots for himself.
-It is not cruel because he needs them more than Kemmerich will .
+It is not cruel because Kemmerich will die and will no longer use them

 What does the theft of Kemmerich's watch tell us about the moral decay fostered by war?

-That even as a man is dying, others are only thinking about surival .
+That even as a man is dying, others are only thinking about survival .

 Although the novel is told from the German point-of-view, what universal view does it offer of war?

 Even though the novel is told from the German point-of-view, the universal view it offers of war is that it changes the men who fight in the war.

 Why is Kantorek wrong in referring to these young men as "Iron Youth"?